makyo/seasons.ally.id/content/autumn.md

 [^29]: Who knows how much of my skittishness around winter is a me thing or an us thing.
 Spare me a little longer.

 [^30]: After all, I think our well was out into Autumn, or maybe it had *just* recovered.
 We were borrowing water from the neighbors for the dogs --- Falcon, who was dying, and Zephyr, who probably knew.
 I had burnt out so hard at work I had to take a leave of absence, had to spend sixteen hours a week in therapy, and on going back to work realized I still hated everything.
 I'm unsure even now whether life would have been easier without that grief.
-There is now dialectic between you being alive, of course, but there is this dialectic within me being unsure of whether or or not I've processed your death.[^30-1] Sometimes I have, and sometimes I have to stop writing this essay for five days because looking at it makes me cry.
+There is now dialectic between you being alive, of course, but there is this dialectic within me being unsure of whether or not I've processed your death.[^30-1] Sometimes I have, and sometimes I have to stop writing this essay for five days because looking at it makes me cry.

 [^30-1]: ⚠